 Prescription fraud is a growing worldwide problem.
-In the U.S., one fraudulent scheme involved 243 people and 46 health professionals and defrauded Medicare of \$21.2 million (USD)1.
-In Canada, one pharmacist cheated taxpayers \$471,000 (USD) in an elaborate methadone-billing scheme2.
-In England, patient prescription fraud costs the country about \$6.7 billion (USD) per year3.
-According to the World Health Organization, \$415 billion (USD) is lost to healthcare fraud worldwide every year.4
+In the U.S., one fraudulent scheme involved 243 people and 46 health professionals and defrauded Medicare of \$21.2 million (USD).1 In Canada, one pharmacist cheated taxpayers \$471,000 (USD) in an elaborate methadone-billing scheme.2 In England, patient prescription fraud costs the country about \$6.7 billion (USD) per year.3 According to the World Health Organization, \$415 billion (USD) is lost to healthcare fraud worldwide every year.4

 In large healthcare agencies, the problem is often exacerbated by the absence of standardized case reporting and information sharing between various jurisdictions.
 In many instances, the fraud goes undetected until a later date, feeding the addiction problem, costing the government large sums of money in improper reimbursements, and creating a difficult, involved investigation of who did what, and when.
-In many cases, the perpetrators often are long-gone and and cannot be found by the time the fraud is detected.
+In many cases, the perpetrators are often long-gone and cannot be found by the time the fraud is detected.